alerque/libertinus/CONTRIBUTING.md

     . libertinus-env/bin/activate
     pip install -r requirements.txt

+(There are also [optional dependencies](#optional-dependencies) which are not required for the basic contribution flow.)

 The source files are under the `sources` subdirectory.
 The `.sfd` files are FontForge source font format and should be edited with [FontForge][fontforge].
 The `.fea` files are [OpenType feature files][fea] and should be edited by a